secretstartups/handbook/sales/onboarding/target-roles/index.html.md

 ## Targeted Sales & Customer Success Roles for Sales Quick Start (SQS)
 *  Targeted roles for the Sales Quick Start learning path include recently hired:
    - Enterprise and Public Sector Strategic Account Leaders (SALs)
-   - Mid-Market Account Executives (AEs)
+   - Mid-Market and SMB Account Executives (AEs)
-   - SMB Customer Advocates (CAs)
    - Inside Sales Reps (ISRs)
    - Solution Architects (SAs)
    - Technical Account Managers (TAMs)
-   - Professional Services Engineers (PSEs) (PSEs do not participate in the Sales Quick Start Workshop)
    - Professional Services Engagement Managers and Practice Managers
-   - Area Sales Managers (ASMs)
+   - Area Sales Managers (ASMs) and Regional Directors (RDs)
-   - Regional Directors (RDs)
+   - Customer Success Managers and Directors
    - Channels (all roles)
    - Alliances (all roles)
+*  Professional Services Engineers (PSEs) do not participate in the Sales Quick Start Workshop

-Sales Development Reps (SDRs) have their own separate onboarding process (but many of the same elements are shared) and they attend SQS Workshops as well.
+*  Sales Development Reps (SDRs) have their own separate onboarding process (but many of the same elements are shared), and they attend SQS Workshops as well